bbenz/devopswithgithub/README.md

 ## Workshop delivery
-I'm happy to deliver this workshop vitually at destinations worldwide, and also to support anyone else who wants to deliver this, especially in local languages.
+I'm happy to deliver this workshop virtually at destinations worldwide, and also to support anyone else who wants to deliver this, especially in local languages.

-Past deliveries:
+### Past deliveries:
  - 4Developers conference, October 26, 2090

+## Prerequisites
+Here are list of free and open source [prerequisites](001_workshop_Prerequisites.md)

 # Agenda